hns/hns.github.com/_posts/2010-07-02-versatility.md

 So we've seen how to do basic synchronous and asynchronous request handling.
 Let's see how to put these together to do something potentially useful.

-## Ping and Pong
+## Putting it all together

-The following is an example that mixes sync/async in the same JSGI handler.
+The following example combines synchronous and asynchronous request handling in the same JSGI handler to something that amounts to basic long polling.

 If the app recieves a request without a query parameter named `msg`, it returns a promise, thus detaching the thread from the request while keeping the